Rawan806/2025_GP_18/README.md

 4. **Run and verify**

-   * Launch the app on a device/emulator.
+   * Launch the app on a device.
-   * Sign in and validate the two modes:
+   * Sign in and validate the two flows:

      * Visitor: create a lost report with photos; observe status updates.
      * Staff: capture a found item; confirm that on-device feature extraction runs and records are created.